On braids and links up to link-homotopy: Clasper calculus up to link-homotopy

-\begin{rmq} Lemma \ref{lemtwists} allows us to bring all the twists on a same edge and then cancel them pairwise.
-Therefore we can consider only claspers with one or no twists. \end{rmq}
+\begin{rmq} Remark \ref{lemtwists} allows us to bring all the twists on a same edge and then cancel them pairwise.
+Therefore we can consider only claspers with one or no twist. \end{rmq}

+Proposition \ref{lemclaspcalculus} together with Remark \ref{lemtwists} give us most of the necessary tools to understand clasper calculus up to link-homotopy.
+The missing ingredient is the relation IHX which we give in the following proposition.

+\begin{prop} \cite{HabiroClasp} Let $T_I$, $T_H$, $T_X$ be three parallel copies of a given simple clasper that coincide everywhere outside a $3$-ball, where they are as shown in Figure \ref{IHX}.
+Then $T_I\cup T_H\cup T_X\sim\emptyset$.
+We say that $T_I$, $T_H$ and $T_X$ \emph{verify the IHX relation}.